phantomxkaiser/Survey101/README.md

 You will learn how to create a survey by using Tkinter

-You will almost agrument command from Tkinter
+You will almost all agrument command from Tkinter.

+I only use: Radiobutton, tkMessagebox, button, lists. etc...

+I hope you guy like the code.

+if you guy want to edit the code, and feel free to do it